wahyuwerayana/wahyuwerayana/README.md

   </tr>

   <tr width="500px">
-    <td>S-PONG is a 2D Pong Game with space theme created with Unity Engine.</td>
+    <td>S-PONG is a 2D Pong Game with space theme created with Unity Engine.
+As a Game Programmer, I created the background animation, transition from main menu to game scene with Animator Controller.
+Created the UI using Unity UI System, game mechanics and implemented it in code.</td>
     <td>Sky Adventure is a side-scroller platformer game set in a vibrant and whimsical sky world.
-Go for a thrilling journey through floating islands and treacherous obstacles.</td>
+Go for a thrilling journey through floating islands and treacherous obstacles.
+I created the level design using Tilemap, Player and Enemy animation using Animator Controller, and created checkpoint in game.</td>
   </tr>
   <tr>
     <th width="500px"> <a href="https://github.com/wahyuwerayana/FirstProject_GameProgramming">Nora's Breath</th>